Excitations of a two-dimensional supersolid: Introduction

 To illustrate the properties of $D=2$ supersolids we present results for two systems.
 These systems differ in the relative importance of elastic and compressibility effects, and exhibit different behavior for first and second sound across the transition.
 The first system is a dipolar Bose-Einstein condensate (BEC) in a planar trap, where the atoms are confined along the direction that dipoles are polarized and free in the perpendicular plane.
 The second system is a 2D BEC of atoms interacting with a finite-ranged soft-core interaction.
 The excitations of both systems can be obtained by numerically solving the Bogoliubov-de Gennes (BdG) equations.
 While the excitation spectrum for the 2D soft-core system has been previously studied \cite{Saccani2012a,Macri2013a,Kunimi2012a}, we present the first results for 2D dipolar excitations in the thermodynamic regime.
-The thermodynamic limit has the advantage over finite (harmonically trapped) system studies (e.g.~see \cite{Hertkorn2021a,Hertkorn2021b}), because the in-plane quasimomentum is a good quantum number, leading to well-defined excitations bands that allow a clear interpretation of their properties (e.g.~speeds of sound).
+The thermodynamic limit has the advantage over finite (harmonically trapped) system studies (e.g.~see \cite{Hertkorn2021a,Hertkorn2021b}), because the in-plane quasimomentum is a good quantum number, leading to well-defined excitation bands that allow a clear interpretation of their properties (e.g.~speeds of sound).
 For both systems we develop a hydrodynamic model, involving five elastic parameters that we determine from ground state calculations.
 We show that the hydrodynamic model provides an accurate description of the speeds of sound determined by numerical calculation of the BdG excitations, and provides insight into the origin of the different behavior of the two system across the transition, and deep into the crystal regime.
+While both systems studied are not directly comparable (e.g.,~the dipolar BEC is a three-dimensional system, while the soft-core BEC is 2D) by studying both we reveal the general applicability of hydrodynamic theory to 2D supersolids.

 The outline of the paper is as follows.
 In Sec.~\ref{Sec:systems} and Appendices \ref{Sec:ModelDBEC} and \ref{Sec:ModelSCBEC} we describe the two systems we study in this work, and their transition to a supersolid state with a triangular crystalline structure.
 We present results for the excitations and dynamic structure factors determined by numerical solutions of the BdG equations in Sec.~\ref{Sec:ExcitationResults}.
 In Sec.~\ref{Sec:Hydro} we outline the hydrodynamic theory for the $D=2$ supersolid.
 We discuss how the relevant elastic parameters that appear in this theory can be determined from ground state calculations.
 The hydrodynamic predictions for the speeds of sound are compared to those obtained from the BdG calculations.
 We then discuss the key parameters distinguishing the behavior of the dipolar and soft-core systems and identify the two relevant limits of the hydrodynamic results to describe these systems.
 Finally, we conclude in Sec.~\ref{Sec:Conclusions}.